On an empty Via Dolorosa before Easter, praying for the world's sick

-COVID-19 has infected more than 8,600 in Israel, with 52 fatalities.
+COVID-19 has infected more than 9,755 in Israel, with 79 fatalities.
 Residents are locked down in their homes for all but essential activities, which do not include religious ceremonies.
 So the Christian denominations that share custody of the Holy Sepulchre face closures unprecedented in living memory, as do Jewish and Muslim leaders in a city that has sites sacred to all three faiths.
-Passover, Easter and Ramadan all fall this month, with Catholics celebrating Easter on April 12.
+Passover, Easter, and Ramadan all fall this month, with Catholics today celebrating Good Friday - today and Easter Sunday on April 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)